 Executive Vice President and Chief Strategy Officer

-Roy Chestnutt is executive vice president and chief strategy officer for Verizon.
-He is responsible for development and implementation of Verizon’s overall corporate strategy, including business development, joint ventures, strategic investments, acquisitions and divestitures.
+Rima Qureshi is executive vice president and chief strategy officer for Verizon.
+She is responsible for development and implementation of Verizon’s overall corporate strategy, including business development, joint ventures, strategic investments, acquisitions and divestitures.

 Group Chief Commercial Operations and Strategy Officer,

 Serpil Timuray is the Group Chief Commercial Operations and Strategy Officer and has been a member of the Executive Committee of Vodafone Group since January 2014.

 Prior to this, she was the regional CEO of Africa, Middle East, Asia, Pacific of Vodafone Group until October 2016.
 Serpil joined Vodafone in 2009 as the CEO of Turkey.
 Previously, she was the CEO of Danone Turkey from 2002 to 2008.
 She began her career in 1991 at Procter & Gamble, where she held several marketing roles and was subsequently appointed to the Executive Committee in Turkey.